A visit to Omey Island in Galway is one of the most overlooked things to do in Connemara.

 If the tide begins to come in when you’re on the island, you’ll be stranded there until it starts to go back out again.

 Getting to the island on foot

 To reach the island by foot, you can park your car at the parking area at the end of the road that runs beside the Church of Our Lady The Star of the Sea, close to Claddaghduff.

 From there you can walk across the sand to reach the island.
+At low tide, it is just a 15-minute walk across the sand.
 Most of the island is accessible by walking.
 However, some of the land is privately owned, so respect fences and keep away from areas marked as private property.